MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 1. Install files into a path or a virtualhost on PHP enabled web server

-2. Configure RouterOs username and password in config.php
+2. Configure RouterOs username and password in lib/config.php

 3. Make the the data directory and contents writeable by your www user.